 Uneven Brake Pad Wear

 The difference in thickness between one pad and the other can be dramatic.
 Manufacturers offer specifications for minimum pad thickness.
-Many pads have a slot cut into the middle that cools, but also acts as a wear indicator.
-Replace these pads when the slot wears flush with the rest of the pad.
+Many pads have a slot cut into the middle that reduces vibrations and cleans the braking surface.

 A sticking caliper piston seal may not retract into its bore.
 This leaves the pad in contact with the spinning rotor.
 Depending on the design, this can happen after a brake job if the bleeder wasn't opened while pushing the piston back into the caliper bore.
 The piston seal is now out of its groove and stuck in the bore.
 Check to make sure the wheel spins freely after every brake job.
 The piston may be applying the brake while at rest.
 This causes unwanted friction and great heat.
 Rotors can get extremely hot, and care should be taken not to burn your hand while inspecting the brake unit.